Outcomes in Biology

 Jasmine Assad ’16 will be attending graduate school to complete her doctor of physical therapy degree at the University of Maryland Eastern Shore.

-Anna Bistline ’16 will be attending Sidney Kimmel Medical College at Thomas Jefferson University.
+Anna Bistline ’16 will attend Sidney Kimmel Medical College at Thomas Jefferson University.

 Mitchell Dunklebarger ’14 is currently enrolled in the National Institutes of Health Intramural Research Training Award post-baccalaureate program at the National Cancer Institute.

-Alyssa Grube ’14 is currently participating in a Fulbright program in Chile where she will be studying the biodegradation of fracking fluids.
+Alyssa Grube ’14 participated in a Fulbright program in Chile where she studied the biodegradation of fracking fluids.

 Erin McClure ’13 is currently enrolled at the University of Maryland where she is pursuing her doctorate in genomics.